 Plastic Surgery is a body of knowledge encompassing amongst other things Cosmetic Surgery.
-In order to become a Plastic Surgeon, one completes a Plastic Surgery Residency.
+In order to become a real Board-certified Plastic Surgeon, one completes a Plastic Surgery Residency.
 In order to qualify to enter a Plastic Surgery Residency, one must complete at least three years of a General Surgery Residency.
-Currently, most Plastic Surgery Residents have completed a full General Surgery Residency (Five to Seven Years, depending upon the institution) or a full Orthopedic, Urologic, Otolaryngologic, or Neurosurgical Residency.
+Many Plastic Surgery Residents have already completed a full General Surgery Residency (Five to Seven Years, depending upon the institution) or a full Orthopedic, Urologic, Otolaryngologic, or Neurosurgical Residency.

-Plastic Surgeons are trained for an additional two to three years after this primary Residency.
+Most Plastic Surgeons are trained for an additional two to three years after their first Residency.
 This translates into total education of at least:

 4 Years College